hgc123123/nyush-cluster/nyush-cluster/docs/slurm/background.md

 This means if you allocating more resources to your job that you actually need (*overallocation*) then those resources are not available to other jobs (whether they are your jobs or those of other users).
 This will be explained further below.

-Another example of resource allocation are *licenses*.
-The BIH HPC has a few Matlab 2016b licenses that users can request.
-As long as a license is allocated to one job, it is unavailable to another.

-## Nodes, Sockets, Processors, Cores, Threads
+## Nodes, Sockets, Processors, Cores

 Regarding compute resources, Slurm differentiates between:

 - nodes: a compute server,
 - sockets: a socket in the compute server that hosts one physical processor,
-- processor: a CPU or a *CPU core* in a multi-core computer (all CPUs in the BIH HPC are multi-core), and
+- processor: a CPU or a *CPU core* in a multi-core computer (all CPUs in the NYU Shanghai HPC are multi-core).
-- (hardware) threads: most Intel CPUs feature hardware threads (also known as "hyperthreading") where each core appears to be two cores.

 In most cases, you will use one compute node only.
 When using more than one node, you will need to use some form of message passing, e.g., MPI, so processes on different nodes can communicate.